 As enacted, N.J.S.
-2C:24-4, specifically subsection a.
-(2), does not clearly set forth the mental element required for a defendant to be found guilty of child endangerment.
-The statute relies upon the "gap filler" statute, that provides that when no mental state is specified in a criminal statute, the mental state of "knowingly" shall be deemed the required mental element.
-93 The proposed revision to the statute explicitly sets forth the mental element of the crime.
+2C:24-4, in subsection a.
+(2), does not set forth the mental element required for a defendant to be found guilty of child endangerment.
+The statute relies upon the "gap filler" statute, N.J.S.
+2C:2-2(c)(3), which provides that when no mental state is specified in a criminal statute, the mental state of "knowingly"